xieyuheng/tangle-rs/README.md

 A collection of tools to do tangle in rust.

-## Restricted

-- odd numeber of stars for headline.
-- strict indentation with two spaces.
-- can not use star for list -- since star is used for headline.
-- only use `n.` as marker for numebered list.
-  - can not use `n)` -- for brackets should better be balanced.

 ## Contributing

 We use Collective Code Construction Contract (a.k.a.
 C4) as our collaboration protocol.